moudsen/logserverd/README.md

 - Enhance security (enforce allowed paths only, non-root daemon)

 # Security notes
 To ensure you are using all services safely, it is strongly recommended to install certificates with Let's Encrypt (or similar) to the (whole) website and to enforce HTTPS in all cases.
-It's free and easy to setup!
+It's free and easy to setup! (and prevents your username/password/coding, perhaps including sensitive information, going over the internet unencrypted ...)

 For safety (and to prevent a lot of uninvited guests peeking in your logs) I strongly recommend to apply Basic Authentication (or similar) to the ```/_log``` (or your own configured path).

+# Feedback
+Feel free to open an issue or to contact me directly at mark.oudsen@puzzl.nl (please put "[LOGSERVERD]" in the subject).